RavenousLegs

 Bhojpatra - bark or Birch trees - Auden's Col Trek

-On our way ahead we encountered glaciers and our walk on the snow had unexpectedly started from Day1!!
-It had started snowing too.
-The glacier on the river and snow on the moraine made it easier for us to cross the rough patch, I must admit!
+On our journey ahead, we encountered glaciers, and our walk on the snow began unexpectedly on the first day!
+The snowfall had also started.
+The glacier on the river and the snow on the moraine made crossing the rough patch easier, I must admit!

 The glaciers and snowfall near Nala Campsite on Auden's Col trek